burakemir/burakemir.github.io/mangle-point-in-time-01/src/about.md

 Burak Emir [homepage](https://burakemir.ch).

-All content, views, opinions are those of the authors and not their employers.
+All content, views, opinions are those of the author and not his employer.

 ## What is in this issue 01